Surprising Side Effects of Eating Peaches

 You don't have to load up on dairy to keep your bones strong—adding some peaches to your regular routine might just do the trick.

-A single peach packs approximately six percent of your recommended daily value of potassium, sufficient levels of which a 2020 study published in Nutrition Research and Practice found beneficial for bone health and reducing osteoporosis risk.
+A single peach packs approximately six percent of your recommended daily value of potassium, sufficient levels of which a 2020 study published in Nutrition Research and Practice found to be beneficial for bone health and reducing osteoporosis risk.

 Peaches may improve symptoms of respiratory illnesses.